 Welcome to The Compassionate Friends.
 We are sorry for the reason you are here, but are glad that you found us.
 You Need Not Walk Alone, we are The Compassionate Friends.

-FEBRUARY 2020

-HOUSTON NORTHWEST CHAPTER

-www.houstonnorthwesttcf.org

-We meet the second Tuesday of each month at 7:00pm.

-(Our next meeting is Tuesday, February 11th)

-at

-Cypress Creek Christian Church 6823 Cypresswood Drive, Room #3 Spring, Texas 77379

-The Church is located between the Courthouse and the Barbara Bush Library.
+FEBRUARY 2021 HOUSTON NORTHWEST CHAPTER www.houstonnorthwesttcf.org We meet the second Tuesday of each month at 7:00pm.
+(Our monthly meetings are on hold amid the Covid-19 Virus) at Cypress Creek Christian Church 6823 Cypresswood Drive, Room #3 Spring, Texas 77379 The Church is located between the Courthouse and the Barbara Bush Library.
 At the York Minster traffic light turn into the Church area parking.
 We meet in Room #3 which is down six steps off the main lobby of the Church on the library side.
 Follow the posted signs to the meeting room.
 Chapter Leader: